Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

         assert setup["test_obj"].hole[0].mat_void.name == "Magnet2"
 ```

-Like the example before, __setup["test_obj"]__ is set in a setup function.
-When we change the current index, a save signal is sent and the type will be changed automaticaly.
+Similarly to the previous example, __setup["test_obj"]__ is set in a setup function.
+When we change the current index, a save signal is sent and the type will be changed automatically.